Vphamily/Machine-Learning/README.md

-# Hello this is a simple project showing how machine learning work
+# Indetifying pattern of mix match data if it is a person or a company

 **Project Objective:**
   - identify the customer by catagory